Aaron3963/CSE_151A_Project/README.md

   - Contributed to data preprocessed by cleaning headline text
   - Developed and fine-tuned the joint headlines baseline model with Logistic Regression with TF-IDF
   - Contributed to final report writeup and wrote the results section
-  - Helped maintaining project notebook rendered on github pages
+  - Helped maintain project notebook rendered on github pages